fangohr/finmag/README.md

   FEniCS/Dolfin to enable Python-scripted multi-physics micromagnetic simulations.
 Some compiled code moved into the project.

-- Executes not efficiently in parallel (time integration is serial)
+- Executes not efficiently in parallel (time integration is serial).

-- The name FINmag originates from the dolFIN interface to FEniCS
+- The name FINmag originates from the dolFIN interface to [FEniCS](http://fenicsproject.org).

-- The code was developed by Hans Fangohr's group with contributions from Anders Johansen, Dmitri Chernyshenko, Gabriel Balaban, Marc-Antonio Bisotti, Maximilian Albert, Weiwei Wang, Marijan Beg, Mark Vousden, Beckie Carey, Ryan A. Pepper, Leoni Breth, and Thomas Kluyver at the
+- The code was developed by [Hans Fangohr](http://fangohr.github.io)'s group with contributions from Anders Johansen, Dmitri Chernyshenko, Gabriel Balaban, Marc-Antonio Bisotti, Maximilian Albert, Weiwei Wang, Marijan Beg, Mark Vousden, Beckie Carey, Ryan A. Pepper, Leoni Breth, and Thomas Kluyver at the